-Given her strong connection to her South American heritage, each location has served as inspiration to experiment, strengthened her unique style, and stirred her fascination with using atmospheric tones to tell stories.
+Given her strong connection to her South American heritage, each location has served as an opportunity to experiment, develop her unique style, and strengthen her fascination with using atmospheric color palettes to tell stories.